Tarun Khiwal: Career

 After completing his education, Tarun started his career in early 1989, designing press and die casting tools at West India Power Equipments Pvt.
 Ltd in Jagdishpur, an industrial town near Lucknow.
 However, finding him unable to apply himself well at work, even eight months after joining, the technical director of the company, gave him the book,The Magic of Thinking Big to read.
 The book impacted him deeply.
 A few days later, he returned the book and also left the job.

 Thus, he shifted base to Delhi in November 1989.
 A few months later, he gained apprenticeship with renowned architectural and interior photographer, Hardev Singh.
 This was followed by apprenticeships with fashion photographers, Atul Kasbekar and Prabuddha Dasgupta.
 With the latter, he apprenticed for two years, this left a deep impact of photography, as he later recounted in an interview, " (with Dasgupta) I discarded all the notions I had about photography."
 In 1995, he started to work independently, initially with magazines like Society and First City.
 This gradually led to his entry to the fashion industry, over the next few years.

 Recognition came to him in 2004, when he was awarded the "Fashion Photographer of the Year Award" at the Lycra MTV Style Award and Kingfisher Fashion Photographer of the Year award, while international recognition came with the Hasselblad Masters Award in 2005, which made him the first and only Indian photographer to win the award.
-He incorporated his experiences while growing up into fashion and brought about an Indianess and took Indian fashion to the world.
-Not only did he shoot western fashion but also a lot of traditional Indian textile and clothing and made images which were upheld Indian aesthetics were yet fashionable and have received appreciation throughout the world.
-His campaigns for L'affaire and Ekaya blend in Indian Fashion, culture and tradition aesthetically.

-Over the years, Khiwal has worked with brands such as Reebok, Nestle, Nokia, Panasonic, Gillette, American Express and Honda and magazines like Elle,Tank Vogue,Harpers Bazaar, Grazia.